Tomash667/carpg/doc/readme_english.txt

 ===============================================================================
 9) Command line
 Command line switches are used for exe shortcut or from window shell.
+All config settings can be used.
+Aditionaly you can change which config file to use:
 -config file.cfg - use this config file
--console - open windows console
--delay-1 - start delay for other game instance -delay-2 - wait for other game instance to finish loading -fullscreen - run in fullscreen
--host - start hosting LAN server
--hostip - start hosting Internet server
--join - join LAN server
--joinip - join Internet server
--nomusic - no music
--nosound - no sound
--single - start quick singleplayer game
--windowed - windowed mode
--test - test game data

 ===============================================================================
 10) Report bug 🐜